TEAMMATES/teammates/docs/development.md

 ### As administrator

 1. Go to any administrator page, e.g `/web/admin/home`.
 You may be prompted to log in.
    You will be granted access only if your account has admin permission as defined in `build.properties`.
+To log in using your admin name you have to edit `build.properties` to grant your username permission and run datastore emulator as defined above.
 1. When logged in as administrator, ***masquerade mode*** can also be used to impersonate instructors and students by adding `user=username` to the URL e.g `http://localhost:8080/web/student/home?user=johnKent`.